 Living Like a Local in Medellin

 The most popular supermarkets are: Exito, Jumbo, Euro, & Carulla.
-There are many large supermarkets, as well as smaller convenient stores, all over.
+There are many large supermarkets, as well as smaller convenience stores, all over.
 Exito, Jumbo & Euro are cheaper; Carulla is more premium.

-For the more niche health foods, there are shops such as Salud Pan or Ceres Mercado Organic where you can pick up non-dairy milks, nut butters etc.
+For the more niche health foods, there are shops such as Salud Pan or Ceres Mercado Organic where you can pick up non-dairy milks, nut butter etc.